 Police Sgt.
 Daniel Sellers leaves a courtroom in March.
 On Friday he pleaded guilty to disclosing confidential information and has agreed to cooperate with investigators.

 Sellers said he knew what he did was wrong.
 The information shared with Kealoha was not in connection with her prosecutor role, but given to her as a private citizen in a personal matter, he said.

 “I came to court to own up to what I’ve done wrong, taking responsibility for what I’ve done and to continue to tell the truth and do the right thing,” Sellers said in court.

 Sellers was part of the HPD’s secretive Criminal Intelligence Unit.
 He is one of five officers from that unit who were allegedly involved in a scheme to implicate Katherine Kealoha’s uncle, Gerard Puana, in a federal criminal case — the theft of the Kealohas’ mailbox — in order to influence the outcome of a civil case between Kealoha and her uncle that involved a significant amount of money.

-As charged by federal prosecutors, Katherine Kealoha, her husband — former Honolulu Police Chief Louis Kealoha — and the five officers framed Puana for the mailbox theft, including faking a video that purported to show Puana stealing the mailbox and driving off in a white Acura.
+As charged by federal prosecutors, Katherine Kealoha, her husband — former Honolulu Police Chief Louis Kealoha — and the five officers framed Puana for the mailbox theft, including faking a video that purported to show Puana stealing the mailbox and driving off in a white Lexus.

 Sellers admitted Friday that he used a restricted federal database to look up what vehicles were owned by and registered to Puana.
-It turned out the white Acura in the video was not one of them.
+It turned out the white Lexus in the video was not one of them.